-Why Lawyers Have Nothing to Fear from Machine Learning and AI
+Why Lawyers Have Nothing to Fear from AI and Machine Learning

 The move toward automation is becoming pervasive in various industries.
 As with any massive change, apprehension is bound to follow.